Brazilian imperial family: Repatriation

-Currently, the remains of five members of the imperial family are buried in the Imperial Mausoleum in Petrópolis: Emperor Pedro II and Empress Teresa Cristina, whose mortal remains were transferred from the Royal Pantheon of the House of Braganza in Lisbon, in 1921, on the occasion of the centenary of the Independence of Brazil, Princess Isabel, removed from the cemetery of Eu in 1953 with her husband, Prince Gaston, and the Prince of Grão-Pará, transferred from the cemetery of Petrópolis in 1990, together with his wife.
-Prince Luiz and Prince Antônio are buried in the Royal Chapel of Dreux, France, where the wife of the first, Princess Maria Pia, was buried in 1973.
-Princes Pedro Augusto, August Leopold, Joseph Ferdinand and Ludwig Gaston are buried in the crypt of the Church of St. Augustine in Coburg, Germany, where their mother, Princess Leopoldina, had been buried in 1871.
+Currently, the remains of five members of the imperial family are interred in the Imperial Mausoleum within the Cathedral of Saint Peter of Alcantara in Petrópolis: Emperor Pedro II and Empress Teresa Cristina, whose mortal remains were transferred from the Royal Pantheon of the House of Braganza in Lisbon in 1921, during the centenary of Brazil's independence; Princess Isabel and her husband, Prince Gaston, Count of Eu, who were moved from the cemetery of Eu, Seine-Maritime in 1953; and Pedro de Alcântara, Prince of Grão-Pará, who was transferred from the cemetery of Petrópolis in 1990 alongside his wife, Countess Elisabeth Dobrzensky of Dobrzenicz.
+Prince Luiz and Prince Antônio are interred in the Royal Chapel of Dreux, France, where Prince Luiz's wife, Princess Maria di Grazia of Bourbon-Two Sicilies, was also interred in 1973.
+Princes Pedro Augusto, August Leopold, Joseph Ferdinand, and Ludwig Gaston are interred in the crypt of the St. Augustine's Church in Coburg, Germany, where their mother, Princess Leopoldina, was interred in 1871.

-In 1954, the remains of the first Empress, Maria Leopoldina, were transferred to the Imperial Crypt and Chapel in São Paulo, which were in the Santo Antônio Convent, Rio de Janeiro.
-Some of the children of both emperors are buried in the Santo Antônio Convent: Prince Miguel, Prince João Carlos, Princess Paula Mariana, Prince Afonso Pedro and Prince Pedro Afonso, as well as Princess Luísa Vitória.
-In 1972, on the occasion of the sesquicentenary of Independence, the remains of Emperor Pedro I were transferred from the Royal Pantheon of the House of Braganza to the Imperial Chapel.
-The body of his second wife, Empress Amélie, was transferred from the Braganza Pantheon to the Imperial Chapel in 1982.
-In that same year the body of her daughter, Princess Maria Amélia, was transferred from the Braganza Pantheon to the Convent of Santo Antônio.
+In 1954, the remains of the first empress, Maria Leopoldina, were transferred from the Convent of Saint Anthony in Rio de Janeiro to the Imperial Crypt and Chapel within the Monument to the Independence of Brazil in São Paulo.
+Several children of both emperors are interred at the Convent of Saint Anthony: Prince Miguel, Prince João Carlos, Princess Paula, Prince Afonso and Prince Pedro Afonso, and Princess Luísa Vitória.
+In 1972, to mark the sesquicentennial of independence, the remains of Emperor Pedro I were transferred from the Pantheon of the House of Braganza to the Imperial Crypt and Chapel in São Paulo.
+The body of his second wife, Empress Amélie, was transferred there from the Braganza Pantheon in 1982.
+That same year, the body of their daughter, Princess Maria Amélia, was transferred from the Braganza Pantheon to the Convent of Saint Anthony.